PeterBid/rick-and-morty-website/README.md

 ### Planning

-As this project's deadline was less than 48 hours after being given the brief, we had to quickly plan together.
+As this project's deadline was less than 48 hours after being given the brief, we had to quickly make a plan together

 We decided we should pick an API that we enjoyed the content of, but also one with enough data, images and good documentation to give ourselves the best advantage.
 After browsing through many public APIs, we found `The Rick and Morty API`, an ideal API that met our criteria.

-Afterwards we tested the API's responses and reaching specific endpoints by using `Insomnia` to ensure we were getting what we needed.
+Afterwards we tested the API's responses and reached specific endpoints by using `Insomnia` to ensure we were getting what we needed.
 This allowed us to plan out what information we wished to target upon each request to reach our minimum viable product.

 Upon targeting each endpoint we then mapped out how we wished the site to look.
 We decided to keep our application simple with just a few "pages" so we could focus on reaching the minimum viable product and have something looking well polished with the features that are working as intended in the timeframe.